zqx775858/rl-swarm/README.md

 From this stage onward your device will begin training.
 You should see your peer register and vote on-chain [here](https://gensyn-testnet.explorer.alchemy.com/address/0x2fC68a233EF9E9509f034DD551FF90A79a0B8F82?tab=logs).

+You can also track your training progress in real time:
+- For the Math swarm (GSM8K dataset): [dashboard-math.gensyn.ai](https://dashboard-math.gensyn.ai)
+- For the Math Hard swarm (DAPO-Math 17K dataset): [dashboard-math-hard.gensyn.ai](https://dashboard-math-hard.gensyn.ai)

 ## Identity management